 there is nothing more annoying than a backup that does not work when you need it.

-strong electro magnetic fields can induce overvoltage current into metal and thus damage microchips.
+strong electro magnetic (EM) fields can induce overvoltage current (too much VOLTS) into metal/wire and thus damage microchips.

 - Solar Storms